meltano/handbook/src/_engineering/index.md

 ## Outages & escalation

-The following web properties or critical URL's are currently monitored by Pingdom and trigger alerts in #meltano-alerts slack via the Pingdom slack app:
+The following web properties or critical URL's are currently monitored by Pingdom and trigger alerts in the `#meltano-alerts` slack channel via the Pingdom slack app:

 1. https://docs.meltano.com
 1. http://handbook.meltano.com